 Implant supported bridges are both secure and comfortable, and are as close to the natural teeth they are replacing as possible.
 To have these fitted, you will require two surgeries to plant the implants and to place the bridge, which can take up to five months to complete.

-If you are currently looking for dental implant treatments in Solihull, be sure to get in contact with the One Dental Clinic team, to receive a friendly and professional service for you and your teeth!
+If you are currently looking for dental implant treatments in Solihull, be sure to get in contact with the Ascent Dental Care Solihull team, to receive a friendly and professional service for you and your teeth!